“What have you come as?” Ruben said.

-Takia smiled and handed Ruben a twenty-pound note as he gave her a poly bag with two pills inside.
+Takia smiled.
+She handed Ruben a twenty-pound note, and he gave her a packet containing two pills.

-Ripples of laughter spread throughout the house while Ruben forced his way through the dense crowd.
-He could feel the moisture from the collective sweat of countless people as he pushed through.
-When he reached a corner of the living room he stood against the wall and saw Sina making his way towards him.
+Ripples of laughter spread throughout the house.
+Ruben forced his way through the dense crowd and could feel the moisture from the collective sweat of countless people as he pushed past.
+When he reached a corner of the living room, he stood against the wall and spotted Sina making his way towards him.

 Sina laughed.
 “Think you’ll throw another one?”

-Ruben made a gesture at two people he saw at the end of the room, and they began to approach him.
+Ruben made a gesture at two people who were at the other end of the living room and craning their necks above the crowd.
+When they noticed his hand signal, they made their way towards him.
 “Definitely.
 Have you seen Liam yet?”

 “I haven’t.
-Wait,” Sina looked at Ruben.
-“You asked Liam to come?”
+Wait, you asked Liam to come?”

 “Yeah, he’s cool.”